Unboxed-Software/solana-course/content/transfer-hook.md

-In this section we'll dive into writing the on-chain transfer hook program using anchor, all the code will go into the `programs/transfer-hook/src/lib.rs` file.
+In this section we'll dive into writing the onchain transfer hook program using anchor, all the code will go into the `programs/transfer-hook/src/lib.rs` file.